6eff/geckoboard/README.md

 * Blockchain data updates every 15 minutes and Geckoboard updates dataset every 10 minutes.
 I plan to use Redis for local caching of Blockchain responses, which will minimize db calls usage.
 And will save resources
 * Also I plan to use Redis for background processes scheduling
 * To have a friendly UI and better UX, app will be deployed to web (Heroku), allowing users create datasets online.
-* I plan to test implemented code.
+* I plan to test implemented code, now it tests just basic stuff.
 Tho I strongly believe it should be done in a first place.
 * Code imo needs refactoring, I'd probably extract to separate class all methods relating to data formatting.
 And would store JSON directly to Postgres, had some issues with bjson data type and hstore.
-Would probably autogenerate and populate tables and generate datasets based on tables structure.
-Push mechanizm needs to be changed for appending new data, overwriting is resource consuming.
+Would probably auto generate and populate tables and generate datasets based on tables structure.
+Push mechanism needs to be changed for appending new data, overwriting is resource consuming.
 * Would add error reporting on downloading and pushing data.

 ...hope to hear from you soon guys.